 New Guinea Impatiens Growth and Care Guide

-Reddish Orange New Guinea Impatiens
+Red-orange New Guinea Impatiens with variegated foliage

 New Guinea Impatiens are vibrant, show-stopping flowers known for their bold blooms and lush foliage.
 Unlike traditional Impatiens, they thrive in partial sun and bring continuous color to gardens and containers throughout the warm season.
 This Plant Guide will walk you through everything you need to know about growing and caring for New Guinea Impatiens.
 We also highlight the best Varieties and share tips on how to use them effectively in containers, hanging baskets, and garden beds.